rainshen49/hellocon/2018/design.md

 - Landing page, just enough styles and scripts to display it, lazy loading the cards
 - cards section with direct entry ability, styles for the cards, lazy load edit card component
 - edit card section, styles and scripts for edit card related activity
+#Loading method
+- load js first, which will in turn load html and css
 #Components overview
 ## Global
 - html(index): minimal container